SCRATCh-ITEA3/SCRATCh-Tools-Repo/C2_Comply/05_Release/OTAlyzer/README.md

 ### The OTARIS traffic analyzer (OTAlyzer) is a tool to analyze large amounts of network traffic by searching for occurences of keywords, e.g. the transmission of passwords or private data.

+The OTALyzer can assist in fulfilling common IoT security requirements such as monitoring telemetry data and ensuring confidentiality of sensitive/private data.

 ### Structure of the tool

 Nowadays developers rely heavily on using third-party-libraries, without knowing much about their inner workings.
 This imposes a risk on privacy and data confidentiality, since sometimes these libraries transmit sensible information or tracking data to remote hosts.